TULSA to ROME: Visiting the Eternal City during Holy Week 2026

 The Pilgrimage

-Led by Mr. Joseph Bremer and three other chaperones, the group will stay at the monastery on San Giovanni in Trastevere.
+Led by Mr. Joseph Bremer and aided by Sister Belinda Ugoh, Trevor Allee and Katherine Fugikawa, the group will stay at the monastery on San Giovanni in Trastevere.
 Each day, they will depart for excursions to see ancient Rome, medieval Rome, the Renaissance and Baroque Rome with trips to Florence and Assisi.

 Leave a Reply